-- Don't walk alone at night and avoid shortcuts or remote areas. - Have your keys ready as you approach your car or residence. - If you believe you are being followed, call University Safety at 260-982-5999 or 911. - Use the buddy system at parties and events. - Always be aware of your surroundings and follow your instincts.
+- Don't walk alone at night and avoid shortcuts or remote areas. - Have your keys ready as you approach your car or residence. - If you believe you are being followed, call 911. - Use the buddy system at parties and events. - Always be aware of your surroundings and follow your instincts.